 C103.2.3 2030 target EUI.
 The construction documents shall include the final 2030 target EUI required by Energize Denver (Art.
 XIV, Ch.
-10 (Buildings and building regulations), of the DRMC) applicable to the building.
+10 of the DRMC) applicable to the building.
 The EUI shall be determined in accordance with the Rules and Regulations Governing Energize Denver Building Energy Performance Requirements document available from the Office of Climate Action, Sustainability and Resiliency.